Terminally Ill Adults (End of Life) Bill resources

 Solicitors are not mentioned in the Bill, but will have important roles (not least in advising people about and potentially representing people before the Tribunal).
 The views of the Law Society of England & Wales can be found here.

-Coroners will have a (limited) role, but the Chief Coroner for England & Wales has not yet made a public statement.
+Coroners would have a (limited) role, but the Chief Coroner for England & Wales did not made a public statement.

-The Medicines & Healthcare Products Regulatory Agency may well have an important role in terms of approval of the substances to be used, but as yet has not yet made a public statement.
+The Medicines & Healthcare Products Regulatory Agency may well have an important role in terms of approval of the substances to be used, but did not make a public statement.

 Whilst nurses are not mentioned in the Bill, the views of the Royal College of Nursing can be found here; Professor Nicola Ranger gave oral evidence on behalf of the College, to be found here (along with the evidence of Duncan Burton, Chief Nursing Officer for England, NHS England).

-Whilst social workers are not included in the Bill, the view of the British Association of Social Workers can be found here (and their written evidence to the Bill Committee here), and the Association of Palliative Care Social Workers here; Glyn Berry gave oral evidence to the Committee on behalf of the Association, to be found here.
+Whilst social workers are not included in the Bill, the view of the British Association of Social Workers can be found here (updated 8 September) and their written evidence to the Bill Committee here), and the Association of Palliative Care Social Workers here; Glyn Berry gave oral evidence to the Committee on behalf of the Association, to be found here.
 The Association also published a response to the impact assessment published by the DHSC.

 Human rights considerations